SE4AIResearch/AntiCopyPaster_Python_Fall2023/README.md

 ## How To Install

-AntiCopyPasterPython requires Pycharm version 2023.2.3 to work.
+AntiCopyPasterPython requires Pycharm version 2023.3 or later to work.
 To install the plugin:

 1. Download the pre-built version of the plugin from [here](https://sourceforge.net/projects/anti-copy-paster/files/latest/download).